 While head-down, the Performers separate into two (2) pairs.
 P#1 and P#2 will be the leading pair and P#3 and P#4 will be the following pair.
-Each pair, one after the other, flies forward over the Ring and then performs one-half outface Eagle passing under the Ring to head-up.
-Next, each pair, one after the other, flies backward over the Ring and performs one-half inface Reverse Eagle under the Ring to head-down.
+Each pair, one after the other, flies forward over the Ring and then performs a transition head-first through belly-down passing under the Ring to head-up.
+Next, each pair, one after the other, flies backward over the Ring and performs a transition feet-first through back-down under the Ring to head- down.

-V-2 Butterfly with Bottom Loops (D4W)
+V-2 Butterfly (D4W)

 While head-down, the Performers separate into two (2) pairs: P#1 and P#2 will be the leading pair and P#3 and P#4 will be the following pair.
 Each pair, one after the other, flies forward, with the two (2) Performers in the pair crossing each other, over the Ring.
-Then each pair, one after the other, performs one-half outface Eagle with one-half back loop passing under the Ring to head-down.
+Then each pair, one after the other, performs a bottom loop passing under the Ring to head-down.
 This sequence is performed twice.